williamw520/zigjr/README.md

 ```

 ### Parse JSON-RPC Messages
-For low level application, JSON-RPC messages can be parsed into RpcRequest objects,
+For lower-level control, you can parse messages directly into `RpcRequest` objects,
-where the request's method, parameters, and request ID can be retrieved.
+where the request's method, parameters, and request ID can be accessed.
 ```zig
 const zigjr = @import("zigjr");
 {